 Category B includes: azelaic acid, oral and topical erythromycin, oral and topical clindamycin, metronidazole.

-C Possible risk.
+Possible risk.
 Animal studies have shown an adverse effect and there are no adequate studies in pregnant women.
+OR

 No animal studies have been conducted and there are no adequate studies in pregnant women.